Merkel visits Athens to boost Greek government after bond sale

 Yet the human cost of the bailout-imposed measures are painfully visible on the streets of Greece, where thousands of companies have closed shop.
 Unemployment in January stood at 26.7 percent, near a 27.7 percent record, with about 1.5 million people out of work, but the lowest level in 11 months.

-Many here criticized the German Chancellor and the government of engineering the high-profile visit to coincide with Thursday's bond issue and boost Samaras's chances before a key European election in May.
-Opposition parties and labor unions said they would hold rallies outside the banned zone to protest Merkel's visit.
+Many here criticised the German Chancellor and the government of engineering the high-profile visit to coincide with Thursday's bond issue and boost Samaras's chances before a key European election in May.
+Opposition parties and labour unions said they would hold rallies outside the banned zone to protest Merkel's visit.

 "Merkel visits Athens to praise the government's destructive work and make sure that austerity continues," the main opposition leftist Syriza party, which opposes the country's international bailout, said in a statement.